NFL picks, predictions, best bets today: This Week 12 parlay returns 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 12 NFL 25-1 football parlay

 A number of games with playoff implications highlight the 14-game NFL Week 12 schedule.
-Among them is an NFC North battle between the Minnesota Vikings (4-6) and Green Bay Packers (6-3-1) at Lambeau Field in Green Bay.
+Among them is an NFC North battle between the Minnesota Vikings (4-6) and Green Bay Packers (6-3-1) at Lambeau Field.
 Minnesota won both matchups a year ago against the Packers.
-The Packers are -6.5 favorites, but are just 3-7 against the spread, while Minnesota is 4-6 ATS.
+The Packers are 6.5-point favorites, but are just 3-7 against the spread, while Minnesota is 4-6 ATS.
 Another huge matchup has the AFC-leading Indianapolis Colts (8-2) traveling to Kansas City to face the 5-5 Chiefs, who have lost two in a row.
-Kansas City is the -3.5-point favorite and is 5-5 ATS, while the Colts are 6-3-1 ATS.
+Neither Indy nor Kansas City have picked up a spread victory over their last two games, and KC is -3.5 in this one.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.